 The Medigap Plan's policies cover, among other things, the Medicare Part A deductible that may be incurred by its Medigap policyholders ("Policyholders") during an inpatient hospital stay.
-The Medigap Plan proposes to participate in an arrangement with the PHO, which has contracts with hospitals throughout the country ("Network Hospitals").
+The Medigap Plan proposes to participate in the Proposed Arrangement with the PHO, which has contracts with hospitals throughout the country ("Network Hospitals").

-Through the Medigap Plan's proposed arrangement with the PHO, each Network Hospital would provide a discount on the Medicare Part A inpatient deductible that the Medigap Plan otherwise would cover for any Policyholder.
-The discount would be established in advance, pursuant to a written agreement between the PHO and each of its Network Hospitals, and again documented
+Under the Proposed Arrangement, each Network Hospital would provide a discount on the Medicare Part A inpatient deductible that the Medigap Plan otherwise would cover for any Policyholder.
+The discount would be established in advance, pursuant to a written agreement